-Derivative instruments are financial instruments for which the value changes according to that of an underlying item and can be accompanied by a leverage effect.
+Derivative instruments are financial instruments for which the value changes according to that of an underlying variable and can be accompanied by a leverage effect.
 They require little to no initial investments and are settled at a future date.
-The items underlying these instruments are various (interest rates, exchange rates, equity, indexes, commodities, credit rating...), as are their forms (forward contracts, swaps, calls and puts...).
+The variables underlying these instruments are various (interest rates, exchange rates, equity, indexes, commodities, credit rating, etc.), as are their forms (forward contracts, swaps, calls and put, etc.).

-The Company may use these derivative instruments for its market activities to provide to its parent company, Credit Agricole CIB, solutions to meet its risk management or revenue optimisation needs.
-In that case, they are accounted for as trading derivatives.
+The Company may use these derivative instruments for its market activities to provide to its parent company, Credit Agricole CIB, solutions to meet its risk management or revenue optimization needs.
+In that case, they are accounted for as derivatives held for trading.

 Derivatives instruments may also be used to manage and hedge its own risks.
 In which case, they are qualified as hedging derivatives.
 Hedging transactions can concern individual items or transactions (micro-hedging relationships) or portfolios of financial assets and liabilities that can generate a structural interest-rate risk (macro-hedging relationships).
-The Company does not use derivatives instruments for hedging accounting purposes but for economic hedging.
+The Company does not use derivatives instruments for hedge accounting purposes but for economic hedging only.
+Hence derivatives held for economic hedging purposes are also accounted for as derivatives held for trading.